nebulaeonline/microauthd/README.md

 I will keep the last 5 days of updates here; older updates can be found in the [CHANGELOG](CHANGELOG.md) file.

+**2025-07-10**

+It's been a few days and a lot of code has churned.
+We have implemented client-based persistent sessions that are controlled by cookies.
+The purpose here was to have the other type of pkce login flow, one that is browser-based.
+It is configurable per-client, and uses the files in Templates/* to serve up a username & password dialog and/or a totp dialog.
+There is an example on how to use this flow in public/test_callback.html.
+This login flow will allow a user to get a new token as long as the max_age of the session has not been reached.
+Users will receive the same token if it is valid.
+No refresh tokens are issued in the session-based login flow.

+It's important to note this session-based code is *extremely* experimental.
+I performed a lot of testing and everything appears to be working properly, but as always, YMMV.
+If you notice anything wrong, please send it our way so we can fix.

 **2025-07-07**

 Beginning the long slog to implement session-based authentication on a per-client basis.